Catherine of Bosnia: Death and burial

 Disappointed at the failure, Catherine returned to Rome and entered the Secular Franciscan Order, probably inspired by a monk at the Basilica of Santa Maria in Ara Coeli.
 Shortly before her death, in 1478, Catherine was visited by Nicholas of Ilok, the puppet king of Hungarian-controlled parts of Bosnia.
 He proposed that she recognize him as legitimate king and attempted to win her favor for several days.
 Nicholas recorded that the ailing Queen became "so infuriated that she looked like a sharp sabre".

 On 20 October 1478, Catherine made her last will, recorded by a Dalmatian priest, in the presence of seven witnesses, six of whom were Franciscans of Ara Coeli.
 She expressed a wish to be buried before the main altar of Ara Coeli.
 Considering herself entitled to dispose of the Bosnian crown, she named Pope Sixtus IV and his successors guardians of the kingdom, obligating them to enthrone her son should he convert back to Christianity or else her daughter should she reconvert.
 Most of her personal belongings were inherited by her courtiers.
 Her chapel inventory was left to Saint Jerome's Church for the Slavic Nation, while the saint's relics were to be passed to Saint Mary's Church in Jajce.
 She decreed that, if her son never returned to the Christian faith, King Thomas's silver sword left in Dubrovnik for safekeeping should be handed to her nephew by Vladislav, Balša Hercegović.
 The Queen died five days after composing the will, which was immediately taken to the Pope along with her husband's sword and spurs.

 Catherine was buried according to her wishes, but her tombstone was moved from the floor to a wall of Ara Coeli during works on the interior of the church in 1590.
 The original epitaph was destroyed at that time, but the Roman calligrapher Giovanni Battista Palatino had recorded it in 1545 and published two years later.
-It was uniquely bilingual and digraphic, written both in Latin language and script and in Bosnian language and Cyrillic.
+It was uniquely bilingual and digraphic, written both in Latin language and script and in Bosnian language and script.
 Only the Latin epitaph was restored, and can be found on her tombstone today.